There are a lot of resources and supplements for the MBE portion of the bar exam these days.

 Get AdaptiBar if you want more robust analytics and all 1,958 available NCBE-licensed questions.
 But, as noted above, older questions may have less value for you (and may even create confusion on the exam).

 Get UWorld if you prefer to learn from simplified, visual explanations at a lower cost.
-UWorld offers 1,375+ most recent licensed questions and constantly develops new ones.
+UWorld offers 1,575+ most recent licensed questions and constantly develops new ones.
 UWorld reformulates any questions in older formats to the current style, and doesn’t use outdated questions.
-But note that you’ll have slightly fewer questions to work with, but you didn’t really need the older ones anyway.
+But note that you’ll have slightly fewer past exam questions to work with, but you didn’t really need the older ones anyway.
 Also, there are a few minor features missing compared to AdaptiBar (like comparing yourself to other students of the platform, which is a pro or con depending on how anxious that would make you feel).
 But they’re always working on new features that help you learn and ultimately do well on the MBE.

 Regarding the 15 Real Property questions based on the changes introduced in the 2017 February subject matter revisions, those exact questions won’t be included since AdaptiBar wrote them.
 But the subject matter will be covered by UWorld’s QBank.